 The basic framework under which the Division currently operates has actually changed very little.
 In 1971, the Legislative Budget and Audit Committee replaced the Legislative Audit Committee as the oversight body for audit review.
 The statutory framework that guides the Audit Division’s operations has been amended several times, but has changed very little of the Audit Division’s powers and duties.

-The division currently audits the general purpose financial statements of the State of Alaska annually.
-This audit includes testing the compliance by state agencies with state and federal laws and regulations, and with legislative intent.
+The Division currently audits the basic financial statements of the State of Alaska annually.
+This audit includes testing the compliance by state agencies with state and federal laws and regulations.
 Federal compliance auditing is required by the Federal Single Audit Act of 1985.
-Auditing federally funded programs is a condition upon which the State receives over $3 billion annually.

 The Legislature has shown significant interest in the objective view of the Audit Division through special audit requests.
 The Division is steadily increasing the effort devoted to these informational and often investigatory audits of agency operations.